 1Then Eliphaz the Temanite answered,

-2“If someone ventures to talk with you, will you be grieved?
+2“If someone ventures to talk with you, will you be offended?
 But who can withhold himself from speaking?

 3Behold, you have instructed many, you have strengthened the weak hands.